wpaccessibility/settings-api-enhanced/README.md

 ### Testing the new layout

-To test the new layout and markup, visit the Settings > General page in the admin.
-This is the only page that is currently modified for testing.
+To test the new layout and markup, visit a settings page in the admin.
+At this point, all settings pages except the Discussion page have been migrated to using the enhanced Settings API.

 ### Testing the enhanced Settings API